Know the Laws: Nevada

 Your order for protection can be enforceable wherever you move.

-If you are planning to move to NV or are going to be in NV for any reason, your protection or restraining order can be enforced.
+If you are planning to move to Nevada or are going to be in Nevada for any reason, your protection or restraining order can be enforced.